neuronsimulator/nrn/docs/python/simctrl/cvode.rst

-.. method:: CVode.condition_order
+.. method:: CVode.condition_order()

-    Syntax:
-        ``order = cvode.condition_order()``

-        ``order = cvode.condition_order(1or2)``

-    Description:
+            CVode.condition_order(1or2)

     When condition_order is 1 then :func:`NetCon` threshold detection takes place at a time step boundary.
 This is the default.
 When condition_order is 2 then NetCon threshold detection times  are linearly interpolated within the integration step interval for which the threshold occurred.
 Second order threshold is limited to variable step methods and is ignored for the fixed step methods.
 Note that second order threshold detection time may change due to synaptic events within the interval or even be abandoned.
     It is useful for cells with approach threshold very slowly or with large time steps.